- PAIN

 Politian Greame

-n.
-The offspring of a liaison between a bald head and a bank account.
+- n.
+The offspring of a liaison between a bald head and a bank

 Altgeld upon his incandescend bed